phalapi/phalapi-wiki/v2.0/how-to-request.md

 # How to Request API

-## Request under HTTP
+## Request under HTTP/HTTPS

-For PhalApi, the default communicate protocol is HTTP.
+For PhalApi, the default communicate protocol is HTTP/HTTPS.
 According to the specific implementation of the API service, we could use GET or POST to request.

 ## Request Access Point